Lifelines International Fund for Education

 Madhavi Vadera (CEO)

-Chartered Accountant (FCMA) and Child and Adolescent Psychotherapist with over 40 years of professional experience spanning FMCG, defence, publishing, financial services, international public sector, and charity sectors.
+Chartered Accountant (FCMA) with professional experience spanning FMCG, defence, publishing, financial services, international public sector, and charity sectors.
 Currently serves as Finance Director of FII Ltd and NATO consultant.
 Board member of Sense International Romania.
 "Madhavi's passion is working with the charity sector, focussing on women and children from disadvantaged or deprived communities with a view to education-led transformation."
 Has led teams of student volunteers to teach in rural impoverished areas in India.

 Pia Mandus (Trustee)